livcg/ENEXToTxtConverter/README.txt

     <en-media type="audio/amr" hash="b79f6cfe0d86279eb49839481f5fd96e"/>
 * Incorporate this script into an Evernote app that automatically retrieves all the notes from a given notebook
 * When there are <div>'s w/in content, add curly braces around entire content?
 * Remove "TITLE: Untitled Note" lines?
+Or replace w/ just "TITLE: "?